 Towards the end of 2008, Larry became frustrated with the cost and difficulty of getting beta testers scattered around the world to report problems with Attigo’s platform in a timely fashion.
 Being well-grounded in economics and one of the few who still believe in free market capitalism as an ideal instead of a necessary evil to be regulated by the government, the obvious solution to him was providing a financial incentive that would entice testers to quickly report problems.

-Larry is fluent both written and spoken Mandarin Chinese, including technical software engineering jargon and cheesy jokes.
+Larry is fluent in both written Chinese and spoken Mandarin, including technical software engineering jargon and cheesy jokes.
 He can write Cantonese better than he can speak it.
 He is also determined to one day finish learning French despite his horrible pronunciation and learn how to properly pronounce “jus d’orange.”

 Likes: swimming, sailing, mountain climbing, karaoke, qq, hong kong, classical liberalism, octopus card, atlas shrugged, arthur c. clarke, dancing, frédérick bastiat, waterpolo, ubuntu linux, the broken window fallacy, post-qing dynasty chinese history, top gear, stan freberg presents the united states of america volume one the early years, ruby on rails, backpacking, ipv6, french, mtr, flying, airports, overnight trains, lanzhou beef noodles, adirondacks, lou monte’s pepino the italian mouse, ayumi hamasaki, pingyao, karaoke, mandarin chinese, foot massages, road trips, mobile phones, rock climbing, dukang-brand baijiu, liberal arts